nodejs/website-redesign/style-guide/0001-voice-and-tone.md

 The content we make available on [Node.js](https://nodejs.org/en/) is for many different people and teams.
 They will use it to make decisions about teaching themselves Node.js, using it for their projects, and about contributing to its development.

-We can write content that empowers their decision by being aware of our voice and our tone.
+We can write content that empowers their decisions by being aware of our voice and our tone.
 What’s the difference between voice and tone?

 ## Voice vs tone